Lahma712/A--search-algorithm/README.md

 This <i>heuristic function</i> will allow <i>A*</i> to give preference to nodes that are closer to the goal node, which saves a lot of time.

 Each frame, the algorithm will look at all the "available" nodes and visit/explore the one with the lowest <i>F Cost</i>.
-Doing this will keep the overall cost of the path as low as possible, which will give you the shortest path (although only under certain conditions, as we'll see).
+This will then repeat until the algorithm has arrived at the goal node.
+Generally, by always picking the lowest <i>F Cost</i>, the overall cost of the path will be kept as low as possible, which will find you the shortest path (although only under certain conditions, as we'll see).

 One unique feature of my implementation is that the <i>H Cost</i> is always being multiplied by some weight (<i>heuristic weight</i>), which the user can change.
 This weight enables the user to change the behaviour of the search algorithm, so actually: